 As individuals we don't always have to rely on decision or policy makers to do that for us, however, it does help having the path smoothed out to make those changes easier for those who do not have access easily.

 From only four people we can see the varying experiences each one of us may have when it comes to the topic of equity.
 But I think it's fair to say that it's a complicated subject matter.
-There is however, a common thread the runs through each of the examples we've showcased.
+There is however, a common thread that runs through each of the examples we've showcased.
 It's the need for empathy as a first step in understanding the challenges diverse groups are facing and what each of our needs are.
-We believe that if we start here we can drive the conversations that take social equity from a concept and philosophy into a pragmatic realisation of constitutional goals that can be implemented, tracked, measured to benefit all.
+We believe that if we start here we can drive the conversations that take social equity from a concept and philosophy into a pragmatic realisation of constitutional goals that can be implemented, tracked and measured to benefit all.

 Humanity will never be able to realise its full potential if it does not have full access to the resources it needs to get to where it wants to be.